punchagan/punchagan.muse-amuse.in/content/blog/some-useful-git-configuration-for-windows.md

 ---
 title: "Some useful Git configuration for Windows"
+description: "Some useful git configuration for windows that I learnt"
 date: 2025-01-24T01:25:00+05:30
 tags: ["git", "blag", "windows", "til"]
 draft: false
-Some: "useful git configuration for windows that I learnt"
 ---

 I've recently been working on Windows with a relatively involved git repository